behroozetebari/navy2018_classrepo/README.md

 ## Lectures
 * Lecture 1: The modeling process
-* Lecture 2: Governing equations for groundwater flow
+* Lecture 2: Governing equations and numerical methods for groundwater flow
 * Lecture 3: Hydrogeologic frameworks and water budgets
 * Lecture 4: Introduction to MODFLOW
 * Lecture 5: MODFLOW stress and advanced packages